 I’d recommend staying at the Golden Gobi Hostel when you’re in Ulaanbaatar.

-Central Mongolia is popular among backpackers.
-It’s not far from Ulaanbaatar and offers gorgeous natural beauty along with hospitable nomadic people.
+27 – Central Mongolia one of the more popular regions among travellers: It’s not far from Ulaanbaatar and offers gorgeous natural beauty along with hospitable nomadic people.

 The main tourist sights in Central Mongolia are the Gorkhi-Terelj National Park, the ancient city of Karakorum, and the incredible Orkhon Valley.

-Gorkhi-Terelj National Park is located only 70 kilometres from Ulaanbaatar and is a great place to visit if you have a short amount of time in Mongolia.
+28 – Gorkhi-Terelj National Park: Located only 70 kilometres from Ulaanbaatar and is a great place to visit if you have a short amount of time in Mongolia.
 In the park, you can go hiking, horseback riding, and stay with nomadic families.

-The Orkhon Valley is located about 300 kilometres from Ulaanbaatar and is a lush grassland home to many nomadic people.
-Orkhon Valley is where Mongolia’s tallest waterfall can be found.
+30 – The Orkhon Valley: This gorgeous valley is located about 300 kilometres from Ulaanbaatar and follows the banks of the Orkhon River.
+It’s a lush grassland home to many nomadic people who still live traditional lives in ger camps.
+Orkhon Valley is also home to Mongolia’s tallest waterfall.

-Basically all of Southern Mongolia is covered by the Gobi Desert.
-It’s Asia’s largest desert and is home to camels, massive sand dunes, and a ton of other interesting sights.
+31 – Basically all of Southern Mongolia is covered by the Gobi Desert: It’s Asia’s largest desert and is home to camels, massive sand dunes, and a ton of other interesting sights.

 This region is fairly accessible from Ulaanbaatar.
-You can get to the town of Dalanzadgad from Ulaanbaatar in about 10 hours by bus.
+Dalanzadgad is the capital of the region, and you can get there from Ulaanbaatar by bus in about 10 hours.

-The main sights to visit in the Gobi Desert are Yolyn Am, Bayanzag, and Khongoryn Els.
+The main sights to visit in the Gobi Desert are:

-Mongolia’s north is home to Lake Khuvsgul, the most beautiful lake in the country.
-In the northwest of Lake Khuvsgul, the Tsaatan tribe are one of the only remaining groups of nomadic reindeer herders.
+35 – Mongolia’s north is home to Lake Khuvsgul, the most beautiful lake in the country: In the northwest of Lake Khuvsgul, the Tsaatan tribe are one of the only remaining groups of nomadic reindeer herders.

-Most travel around Northern Mongolia will be based from the town of Moron.
+Most travel around Northern Mongolia will be based out of the town of Moron.
 Getting to Moron can take a while – there are buses running from Ulaanbaatar that take about 12 hours, or you can take a flight for around $150 USD.

 Visiting the Tsaatan tribe can take some time, requiring a multi-day horse riding journey.
 If you plan on visiting the Tsaatan, do your research and find an outfitter that places an importance on sustainability and preservation of the Tsaatan culture.